 How to calculate: (Number of donors converted from a particular campaign landing page / total amount of landing page traffic) × 100 = landing page conversion rate

 Whether you solicit gifts from first-time contributors, repeat donors, dedicated volunteers, or newsletter subscribers, the number of individuals who complete donations should be measured as a percentage of total visitors.
 In doing so, you can better communicate your overall results in terms of campaign landing page conversions.

-For example, say I ran a social media campaign that brought 100 visitors to my landing page.
-Then 25 of those people converted on the form, becoming donors.
-My campaign conversion rate is 25 percent.
+For example, imagine you launched an initiative that brought 100 visitors to your campaign landing page.
+From there, 25 of those people converted on the donation form, becoming donors.
+Your overall conversion rate would be 25%.

-After you have that percentage, you can measure it against different campaigns and forms.
-Or, use that number to set future goals—for example, you might seek to improve your campaign conversion next month by five percent.
+Why it matters: After you have that percentage, you can measure it against different campaigns and forms to compare results.
+Or, use that number to set future goals—for example, you might seek to improve your campaign conversion next month by 5%.
 To improve your conversion rate, you might test the language, add compelling quotes, or rework your call-to-action.
-You can also run split tests, driving half of your traffic to one version of the page, and the other half to a different version.
+You can also run split (or A/B) tests, driving half of your traffic to one version of the page and the other half to a slightly tweaked form alternative.

-Fifty-four percent of nonprofit marketers struggle to measure the effectiveness of their content, according to CMI.
-Which is why it’s so important to calculate conversion rates across channels such as social media, organic search, direct and referral traffic, and paid campaigns.
+Your organization likely leverages a number of media avenues through which you share your marketing efforts.
+However, not all channels are created equally, nor will they produce the same results for your team.
+This is why it’s so important to calculate conversion rates across channels such as social media platforms, organic search, direct and referral traffic, and paid campaigns.

-On the other hand, if you find an area with lackluster results, you should optimize your efforts for that channel before investing further dollars and time.
+If you discover that a particular marketing avenue converts visitors at a greater rate, you may decide to invest additional time and dollars into that channel in particular.
+On the other hand, if you find an area with lackluster results, you might want to optimize your efforts for that channel before investing further resources.